Dave Rothenberg, Movea’s Director of Marketing and Partner Alliances talks to AZoSensors about motion processing and data fusion technology.

 How does the Movea SmartFusion™ Studio tool enable better, faster development and debugging of motion-enabled and context awareness features?

 Movea’s SmartFusion Studio is a signal processing design toolkit that provides mobile device OEMs and ODMs with a set of high-performance calibration and debugging tools, enabling rapid integration of motion-based features for compelling context-aware applications.

 Processing motion whether on an application processor or sensor hub architecture is a fairly new capability, so there are not many intuitive tools for the ecosystem to leverage.

 Using optical tools, such as coda motion to check calibration is very expensive, internally-developed solutions have turned out to be less efficient and cost-effective than Movea’s SmartFusion Studio, for example, and going without a calibration and validation tool has proven to result in mediocre output quality, ultimately delivering a poor customer experience.

-By enabling developers to test and validate output of MotionCore implementation at the engineering level, comparing to a gold reference, developers have the confidence of developing the right data, maximizing the efficiency and significantly reducing the time and cost associated with testing and deploying motion-based features for mobile.
+By enabling developers to test and validate the output of MotionCore implementation at the engineering level, compared to a gold reference, developers have the confidence of developing the right data, maximizing efficiency, and significantly reducing the time and cost associated with testing and deploying motion-based features for mobile.

 What are the motion-enabled and context awareness features of this new technology?

 By making it easier to integrate motion and data fusion technology, Movea’s SmartFusion Studio tool allows mobile developers and manufacturers to deploy applications, such as indoor navigation (for use inside shopping malls, airports, and large retail stores, for example), gesture control (for home entertainment and immersive mobile gaming, for example), physical activity monitoring, augmented reality, contextual awareness and more.